-Congregations in Protestant denomination are notorious for the diversity.
+Congregations in Protestant denomination are notorious for their diversity.

 For example, both the Uniting Church in Australia and the Anglican Church host ministers and priests who are attached to some part of the spectrum between biblical fundamentalism (evangelicalism, I use the terms interchangeably) and liberalism.
 The difference between these two groups lies in how Scripture is read.
 While the evangelicals place emphasis on the bible being evidence that certain events actually occurred, liberals attempt to broker an understanding with modernity that would smooth the way into the Church.
 Nothing should be included in a worship service that could not easily be assimilated by the "man in the street".